Speak / Lesson 4

 How to Say Where You Live, and Answer Simple Questions

-In this Persian (Farsi) lesson, we review all past lesson materials.
-You'll have a chance to test out your comprehension of the vocabulary learned, and see if you're able to use the words and phrases in the correct context.
+In this lesson, you'll have a chance to test out your comprehension of the vocabulary learned and see if you're able to use the words and phrases in the correct context.

 - Yes (balé)